klebs6/caffe2-rs/caffe2op-abs/README.md

 for fetching and feeding data to and from tensors, and for resetting the workspace.

+**Note: This crate is currently being translated from C++ to Rust, and some function bodies may still be in the process of translation.**

 The mathematical idea behind the absolute value function is straightforward: it returns the magnitude of a number, without regard to its